If you’re looking for a top notch experience at one of the best Northern Idaho Hotels, be sure to check out my tip for the fanciest sute in the area!

-So much so, that I could continue writing into 2016 about all of the awesome parts of our trip and sharing travel tips.
-And, I might just do that.
-But today’s Travel Tuesday post is a feature on our final hotel stay as we traveled back from Western Montana to Portland, Oregon.
+Today’s Travel Tuesday post is a feature on our final hotel stay as we traveled back from Western Montana to Portland, Oregon.

 Thanks to our friends at the Best Western Plus University Inn in Moscow, Idaho, our final stay was one of my family’s favorites.

 Where to Stay in Northern Idaho

 Moscow, Idaho is located in Northern Idaho, on the Washington-Idaho border.
 It’s the home of the University of Idaho, and it’s an adorable small town.

 The Best Western Plus University Inn is conveniently located near the University of Idaho, the mall, and a short drive from the freeway.
 It was also recently renovated with more high tech amenities and modern decor.